 The Attorney General and the Federal Bureau of Investigation may investigate any violation of Federal criminal law involving Government officers and employees … without limiting the authority to investigate any matter which is conferred on them or on a department or agency of the Government.

-CONSEQUENCES OF BEING UNDER FEDERAL GOVERNMENT INVESTIGATION IN FLORIDA
+CONSEQUENCES OF BEING UNDER FEDERAL GOVERNMENT INVESTIGATION

 Being under Federal Government Investigation can have harsh consequences that negatively alter the rest of your life.